aurafinance/aura-docs/aura/governance/multisig-composition.md

 Multisigs will be used for the initial bootstrapping of the project, before things are moved entirely on chain.

-In order to bolster decentralisation Aura will utilise a number of multisig wallets (Gnosis safe) for specific entities.
+In order to bolster decentralisation Aura will utilise a number of multisig wallets (Gnosis Safe) for specific entities.
 The structure will consist of the following multisigs:

 ### Protocol Multisig